centrica-engineering/nucleus-docs/docs/getting-started/design-tokens.md

 ### Multibranding

-As the consuming products are not worried about the token values and are only concerned about the component specification, we can switch the specification values using another brands visual identity.
+As the consuming products are not worried about the token values and are only concerned about the component specification, we can switch the specification values using another brands' visual identity.

 #### Brand colour pallette